Graves' Disease — A Visual Guide to Symptoms, Causes, Pregnancy & Treatment

 Pregnancy changes almost every treatment decision.
 Methimazole becomes risky in the first trimester; radioactive iodine is off the table entirely; some supplements need to be re-thought.

-The full epidemiology, fetal/neonatal considerations, and postpartum relapse window live on the Pregnancy tab β€” this section focuses on what to do.
+The full epidemiology, fetal/neonatal considerations, and postpartum relapse window are in the overview above — this section focuses on what to do.

 Pre-conception planning